 Ecosexuality, bio-responsive gardens and other ways we’re going green

-More and more, culture is going green.
+Culture is going green.
 Last year witnessed an explosion of plant-based publications.
-There were books such as Wonder Plants: Your Urban Jungle Interior by Irene Schampaert promoting the power of a green interior, or Richard Mabey’s latest book, Cabaret of Plants, which marvels at all things vegetal.
+There were books like Wonder Plants: Your Urban Jungle Interior by Irene Schampaert, promoting the power of a green interior, or Richard Mabey’s latest book, Cabaret of Plants, which marvels at all things vegetal.
 Now a handful of new magazines are approaching plants with the same intelligent connoisseurship we’ve most recently given to food.
 Plants are no longer the boring things that just sit in the corner of the room.

 As the bioresponsive garden at the launch of L’Eden by Perrier-Jouët at London’s A/W ’16 Fashion week showed, plants can now be wired up to interact with us too.
 These particular botanicals were fitted with micro-electronic sensors to make them physically animated, mimicking the audience’s moves and dancing to the tunes.

 “2017 will be the year of the plant,” says Sam Bompas, co-founder of Bompas and Parr who were behind the Perrier-Jouët installation.
 “People are starting to appreciate them in new ways, first for their health benefits as part of clean living and now as something you can really interact with, they are going to get sexy too.”